 Roads with a speed limit higher than 50 km/h generally have more traffic and where the speed difference between e-scooters and automobiles is quite large.
 These conditions can make it very unsafe for people on e-scooters.
 However, most of Edmonton’s road system has speed limits that are 50 km/h or less, so people have plenty of choice in routes to take.

-Yes, as with bicycles, e-scooters will be equipped with a working bell or horn to alert pedestrians before they are overtaken.
+Yes, as with bicycles, e-bikes and e-scooters will be equipped with a working bell or horn to alert pedestrians before they are overtaken.

 E-scooters will also be equipped with a hand brake and outfitted with the following protective items so they are suitable for road use, as per provincial regulations: